 The key to protecting yourself and your loved ones from the risk of West Nile Virus is exercising mosquito control and prevention here on the North Shore.
 If you remove the reason for potential illness from the equation then you eliminate the risk factor.
 Successful mosquito control and prevention starts at home by taking control of your surroundings and making your property less appealing to mosquitoes.
 Mosquito Squad has devised a simple checklist of the 5T’s of mosquito control that informs you of the ways to keep mosquitoes away from your property and away from you and your family.
 In order to effectively wipe out your risk, it is important to make a habit out of these precautions which include prompt removal of standing water, or vessels that could easily become filled with water by frequent inspections of your property.

 Mosquito Squad of the North Shore offers an intensive mosquito control program that controls and prevents mosquitoes all season.
-Our safe and effective barrier sprays are sprayed on schedule throughout the mosquito season and ensure no gaps in your mosquito control.
+Our safe and effective barrier sprays are misted on schedule throughout the mosquito season and ensure no gaps in your mosquito control.
 We also offer an automatic mosquito misting system that is highly effective in a residential setting.

 Our goal is to completely protect you from mosquitoes and the many diseases they carry for the entire season.
 Contact Mosquito Squad of the North Shore to learn more.